RishiSpace/RI/README.md

 ### Running the System

-To start the RishiAI system, simply run the executable file you downloaded:
+To start the Rishi Intelligence system, simply run the executable file you downloaded:

 - **On Windows:** Double-click the `.exe` file.
 - **On Linux/Mac:** Use the terminal to navigate to the directory containing the executable and run it: